Battle of Qalamoun (2013–2014): Battle of Yabroud

 On 16 March, Syrian troops, backed by Hezbollah fighters, captured most, if not all, of Yabroud, after entering the eastern part of the town the previous night.
 Government forces had secured the town's main square, the Al-Akhzar Grand Mosque and the town's Catholic church.
 Most of the opposition forces withdrew at dawn.
 1,000 rebels retreated to the mountainous border area near the Lebanese town of Arsal.
 Others fled to the nearby towns of Rankous, Flitah and Hosh Arab.
 A small hardcore group of fighters remained in the town to fight to the death.
 The fighters were trying to drag Army troops into urban warfare, where they believed they had an advantage.
 However, by this point, rebel supplies for the town were cut off and weapons that were promised to opposition forces never arrived.
 As the Army was moving into Yabroud, the Air Force fired four rockets near the barren hills of Arsal, possibly targeting smugglers supplying rebels in the area.
 In all, the Air Force conducted 20 air strikes during the day between Yabrud and Arsal and on the outskirts of Arsal, after hundreds of rebels poured into the area.
 By noon, the Al-Nusra fighters had also retreated from the town.
 Military sources stated 500–1,000 rebels had been killed since the start of the operation to capture Yabrud.
 The rebel's loss of the town was seen as a symbolic and practical blow for the opposition.
 Due to the loss of Yabroud, the rebels had no way of supplying their forces in rural Damascus, where government forces were surrounding a series of opposition-held areas, denying them food, power and clean water.
 According to a security source, the Army's next targets were going to be Rankous and Flitah.
 Later during the day, the Syrian Defense Minister, General Fahd Jassem al-Freij, inspected government troops in Yabroud.
 By the evening, opposition forces completely withdrew from the area and headed towards the surrounding western villages, particularly the plains of the nearby city of Rankus.

-During the whole time that the battle was ongoing, the town was being hit by heavy shelling.
+During the whole time that the battle was ongoing, the town was being hit by aerial bombardment from the Syrian Air Force and heavy shelling.
 The ferocity of the artillery strikes could be seen per one incident in which a group of 14 rebels was hit, leaving 12 of them dead and only two survivors.